Springboard Software Engineering Review: Honest Take (2026)

 If you’re comparing bootcamps side-by-side — say, doing an App Academy review and outcomes check — you’ll notice that App Academy focuses on intense in-person training, while Springboard offers remote flexibility without lowering its standards.
 It’s built for career switchers juggling busy schedules.

-From what I’ve seen, Springboard’s mentorship structure is the real deal.
+From what I’ve seen, Springboard’s mentorship structure is a strong option.
 Unlike many programs that pair you with a “teaching assistant,” here you get direct feedback from an engineer currently working in the field.
 You’ll learn what’s current — not what was trendy in 2018.

 And here’s the thing: that mentorship transforms learning from a solo grind into guided progress.
 You’ll actually feel like you’re moving forward every week.